|Bottles in Carnival Glass|

 ||Bear and dog candy containers.
 The white bear bottle is from the collection of Carl and Eunice Booker; the dog bottle was photographed while in the collection of the late John Britt.
 The lettering molded into the sides says, "Sugar, Starch, Corn Syrup."

 In 2015, a marigold sitting dog candy container sold for $45.

 The barrel flask sold for $300 in 1994; the white shoe, with a big toe sticking out, brought $165 in 1994.

 These are the two better known whiskey bottles.
 This Jackman bottles sold for $40 in 1999; two more for less than $15 in 2000.
 For Golden Wedding prices, click here.

 |Cleopatra bottle, Fish bottle, Narcissus and Ribbon|

 As far as is known, these three pieces are the only examples in existence.
-The Cleopatra bottle is 16 inches tall and illustrated in Marion Hartung's book 9, courtesy of Bob and Geneva Leonard; the Fish bottle is white and 14 inches tall...one of these in marigold sold for $120 in 2016; the Narcissus and Ribbon is also courtesy of the Leonards.
+The Cleopatra bottle is 16 inches tall and illustrated in Marion Hartung's book 9, courtesy of the late Bob and Geneva Leonard; the Fish bottle is white and 14 inches tall...one of these in marigold sold for $120 in 2016; the Narcissus and Ribbon is also courtesy of the Leonards.